 Adding elements till the 4th index will make the total sum = 16.31, and it will satisfy the condition of totalsum >= maxsum_limit; hence “break” will be executed, and it will not print index values from the 4th index itself.
 Please note that the addition command will be executed for the 4th index, but it will not print the 4th index because before printing that index, we exited the loop using the break statement.

-In this article, we learned the basics of loops in Python, which is required to build AI applications.
-We discussed two types of loops: For loop and While loop, which is frequently used in data science and machine learning projects.
-Last, we discussed “continue and break” statements in a loop.
-We hope you enjoyed the article.
+Loop is an important concept in any programming language.
+It makes the program cleaner and easily accessible.
+In this article, we learned the basics of loops in Python and their two types: For loop and While loop, frequently used in data science and machine learning projects.
+Last, we discussed using “continue and break” statements.
+We hope you find the article enjoyable.

 Enjoy Learning!
 Enjoy Algorithms!